ssvG2426/HealthGPT/notebooks/RAG Techniques/README.md

 5. Final context is passed to **FLAN-T5 / GPT model** for answer generation.

 This hybrid setup ensures **maximum relevance, fluency, and factual accuracy** in the final answer.

+Their results showed that:
+- **HyDE (Hypothetical Document Embedding)** and **LLM-based Reranking** significantly improved *retrieval precision* compared to baseline RAG systems.
+- **Sentence Window Retrieval** achieved the **highest retrieval precision**, though its *answer similarity* performance was less consistent.
+- Techniques like **MMR**, **Cohere rerank**, and **Multi-query** underperformed relative to baseline or offered negligible gains.

+Building on these findings, **our implementation of ARAGOG** operationalizes the research pipeline within real-world medical systems while integrating multimodal and domain-specific reasoning.